microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 ```

-The following snippet pre-processes the original model and then quantizes the pre-processed model using the above `CalibrationDataReader` class.
+The following snippet pre-processes the original model and then quantizes the pre-processed model to use `uint16` activations and `uint8` weights.
+QNN EP currently supports the `uint8` and `uint16` quantization data types.

 ```python
 # quantize_model.py